Blood alcohol tests

-In addition to our hair drug and alcohol testing services, we also offer blood alcohol testing in partnership with an approved laboratory to assess short term excessive alcohol use.
+In addition to our hair drug and alcohol testing services, we also offer blood alcohol testing for alcohol use.
+Our blood testing is carried out in partnership with an approved laboratory to assess short term excessive alcohol use.

-We offer tests for liver function (LFT), carbohydrate deficient transferrin (CDT) and phosphatidylethanol (PEth).
+We offer blood test for alcohol, tests for liver function (LFT), carbohydrate deficient transferrin (CDT) and phosphatidylethanol (PEth).

 No single test is able to provide a definitive assessment of alcohol use and so we recommend that hair alcohol testing is used in conjunction with either CDT and LFT or PEth blood tests.